ML4SCI/ML4SCI.github.io/_gsocproposals/2025/proposal_SYMBA4.md

 Total project length: 175/350 hours.

 ## Task ideas and expected results
-  * Develop  symbolic regression models based on the novel Titans model architectures
-  * Benchmark these models on synthetic and high-energy physics datasets
+  * Develop Titans architecture for use at scale for squared amplitude calculation
+  * Analyze performance of titans architure relative to baselines
+  * Integrate Titans architecture into existing SYMBAHEP code pipelines

 ## Requirements